Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_endings.md

     print("MAGICAL ENDING!")
 ```

-## ✨ Magic Moment
-Your story has three different endings - happy, magical, and game over!

-## 💡 Important Things to Remember
+## Remember
 - Not all endings have to be wins!
-- Different endings make the story more interesting
+- Different endings make stories interesting
-- Players will want to try again to see all endings
+- Players will try again to see all endings
-- This is how real video games work!

-## 🎨 Try This Next!
+## Try This
 Add a fourth ending!
-What if you go up AND find something scary?

-## 🤔 Stuck?
-Check This!
+## If Stuck
-- **All endings the same?** Make sure each path has unique text
+- Make sure each path has unique text
-- **Want more endings?** Add more choices with more `if/else` blocks
-- **Testing?** Try all combinations: enter+up, enter+down, walk around
+- Try all combinations to test

-## 🌟 Show Your Parents!
-"Look!
-My story has multiple endings - you have to play it multiple times!"

-You just unlocked the **Multiple Endings Creator** superpower! ⭐
+You did it! ⭐